A sequence of rational numbers

 2.2, 2.1, 2.01, 2.001, 2.0001, 2.00001, . . .

-And that sequence also approaches 4.
-Therefore 4 is the limit of x² whether x approaches 2 from the right or from the left.
-And so we can drop the + or − signs and simply write:
+That sequence also will approach 4.
+Therefore, the limit of x2 as x approaches 2 both from the right and from the left is the same number.
+Therefore we can drop the + or − signs and simply write:

 To summarize: